 Clips will stay on your microSD card until it’s full.
 You can check how much space your card has left from the settings menu of the Reolink mobile app.
 Alternatively, you can view event footage from your computer by removing the SD card from the camera and inserting it into your computer.

 It’s important to note that though you can view footage from the app, that doesn’t mean footage is stored in the cloud.
 If someone steals your camera or the SD card, the footage will no longer be accessible.
-The solution to this problem is the coming soon Reolink Base Station.
+There are two solutions to this including the new cloud storage options (discussed below) and the coming soon Reolink Base Station.

 Though Reolink Argus works without a base station, and will continue to do so, Reolink plans to add an optional base station for those who want one.
 The base station also supports an SD card.
 Instead of inserting the card into your camera, you will insert it into the base station.
 All motion triggered events will be stored to the card within your base station which means that footage is stored safely indoors and separate from your camera.

 The second benefit of the Reolink Base is that it improves connectivity.
 The Base connects Reolink battery cameras wirelessly for video storage and backup, even if your internet goes down.

 |WiFi Connection, No Internet||No WiFi||No WiFi|

 |App Access||Local Network Only|

 |Live Streaming||Local Network Only|